Baylor > Religion > Faculty > Natalie Carnes

 Assistant Professor of Theology

 Natalie returned to her home state to join the Baylor faculty in fall 2011.
-She has recently finished a manuscript on beauty and Gregory of Nyssa and is writing a new book on Christology, images, and iconoclasms.
-Along the way, she is exploring issues in skepticism and anthropology.
-Her work is richly helped by her husband Matthew and delightfully hindered by her daughters Chora and Edith.
+She considers herself a systematic theologian interested in thinking about traditional doctrinal loci through slightly less traditional themes.
+Recently she finished a manuscript on beauty and Gregory of Nyssa and has been writing a new book on Christology, images, and iconoclasms.
+Along the way, she is working on theological anthropology and children.
+Her own children Chora and Edith are profoundly uninterested in this work, or any of her work, really, but she takes comfort in the enthusiasm of her husband Matthew.

 Academic Interests and Research: